k-h-f/discord_bot_template/README.md

 # discord_bot_template
 This is a template for making discordjs bots.
 You can clone this repository, and start developing your own personal discord bot using `nodejs` and the `discordjs` library.
-This template primaryily uses `typescript` and has linting already setup.
+This template primarily uses `typescript` and has linting already setup.

 This template uses version `14.15.0` for `discordjs`.